Durga Charan Mohanty

-Durga Charan Mohanty (Odia:ଦୁର୍ଗାଚରଣ ମହାନ୍ତି, (1912–1985) was an Odia Indian spiritual writer born in 1912 at Biratunga, a village under block Gop, near Konark, Odisha.
+Durga Charan Mohanty (1912–1985) was an Odia Indian spiritual writer born in 1912 at Biratunga, a village under block Gop, near Konark, Odisha.
 The Odia Sahitya Akademi has been awarded to him in 1956–58 due to his active involvement in development of Odia language and literature Being a disciple of Swami Nigamananda, he wrote many books and translated Nigamananda's own-written Bengali books to Odia language.
-He was ପରିଚାଳକ (Secretary/Parichalaka) of ନୀଳାଚଳ ସାରସ୍ୱତ ସଂଘ (Nilachala Saraswata Sangha).
+He was Secretary/Parichalaka of Nilachala Saraswata Sangha).

 Family

+He was born in an aristocratic Karan family.
 His father Gunanidhi Mohanty was a Jamindar and mother Sundarmani Mohanty was President of Nilachala Saraswata Sangha (Women Association).

 Spiritual career

 After reading Yogiguru (योगीगुरु) and Premikaguru (प्रेमिकगुरु) respectively, authored by Swami Nigamananda, at Raghunandanan Library, Puri, the vigraha(portrait) of Swami Nigamananda present in the books attracted him very much.
 At the same time he began worshiping this portrait and considered Nigamananda as his spiritual master and revered God.
 He began to search Nigamananda and finally met him in Nilachala Kutir Puri on 20 March 1930, Thursday.
 At that time he was only seventeen years old and a student of class IX in Puri district School.
 On first meeting he was overwhelmed by his appearance and realised Nigamananda as Ishwar.
 Since that day, he became a regular visitor to Nilachala Kutir for his darshan.
 He used to note down guru Nigamananda's sayings(upadesh), later he published these "upadesh"(gospels)in books like Nilachala Vani and Nigama Upadesh.
 Subsequently, he wrote many books for Nilachala Saraswata Sangha and translated Nigamananda's originally written Bengali books, ବ୍ରହ୍ମଚର୍ୟ ସାଧନା(Brahamcharya Sadhana), ଯୋଗୀଗୁରୁ(Yogi Guru), ଜ୍ଞାନୀ ଗୁରୁ(Gyani Guru), ତାନ୍ତ୍ରିକ ଗୁରୁ(Tantrika Guru), and ପ୍ରେମିକଗୁରୁ(Premika Guru), into Odia language.
 On Trilochan Ashtami, 5 June 1934, he was initiated as disciples of Swami Nigamananda.
 Being a disciple of Nigamananda, Mohanty spent his entire life on his service.
 Due to Mohanty's pioneer efforts over a hundred Nigamananda Ashrams were established and survive in Odisha.
 He continued to preach Nigamananda's philosophy till he left his physical body on 7 December 1985 at Biratunga.